All areas across the county

 I don’t currently have a MetroCard - how do I get one?

 You can buy a MetroCard and your first ticket at any PayPoint retailer, Merseytravel Centre, on board an Arriva or Stagecoach bus or at any rail station across the region.
 There is a £1 activation charge when you buy your new MetroCard.
-This fee is to cover the card production and distribution costs.
-You will then be able to register your MetroCard and buy Adult Solo tickets online.
+You can also buy a new MetroCard (without a ticket) by post for £2.00 including p&p, you will then be able to register your MetroCard and buy Solo tickets online.

 I have a Walrus card - do I need to change this to use the MetroSmart website?